Paolo Cannavaro: Style of play

 A tall, reliable, experienced, dedicated and physically strong defender, Cannavaro was known in particular for his ability in the air.
 A talented defender, although tactically he was capable of playing in a four-man back-line, he was not particularly quick, therefore, due to his elegance on the ball, technique, vision, awareness and passing ability, he performed best as a ball-playing centre-back in a three-man defensive line and was known for his ability to create chances or start attacking plays from the back after winning back possession; he was also capable of playing as a right-back, although this was not his preferred position.
 His main defensive skills were his anticipation, marking ability, tackling, concentration and strong mental attributes.
 In spite of his reserved character, he was also known for his leadership qualities.

-After retirement
+Coaching career

+Assistant coaching roles

 Following his retirement from professional football in December 2017, Paolo joined his brother, manager Fabio Cannavaro, on the technical staff at Chinese Super League club Guangzhou Evergrande.
 They stayed at Guangzhou until September 2021, when they tended their resignations.

-He successively served as Fabio Cannavaro's assistant at Serie B club Benevento from September 2022 to February 2023.
+He successively served as Fabio Cannavaro's assistant at Serie B club Benevento from September 2022 to February 2023, and Udinese in the final part of the 2023–24 season.

+Pro Vercelli

+On 29 June 2024, Cannavaro took on his first head coaching job at Serie C club Pro Vercelli.
+On 28 November 2024, after a lacklustre start of the season, Cannavaro resigned from his post at Pro Vercelli together with his entire coaching staff composed by assistant Rolando Bianchi and fitness coach Nicandro Vizoco.